determined-ai/determined/docs/manage/config-policies.rst

          cpu:
            - cpuval=originalcpu

-When a user submits a workload, these settings will be applied in addition to (or overriding) the user's settings.
+When a user submits a workload, these settings will be applied in addition to (or override) the user's settings.

 ****************